top of page

 Green Farm

-The Benefits of Horseback Riding: Part 2
+The Benefits of Horseback Riding Part 2: Who Should Ride Horses?

-Horseback riding is a sport that can be enjoyed by everyone.
-Anyone who chooses to take a lesson with a qualified instructor will find themselves immersed in a world of enjoyment.
-When they come off the horse, their muscles will feel stronger and their mind at ease.
-Horseback riding boasts numerous benefits for students.
+Anyone who chooses to take a lesson with a qualified instructor can experience hours of joy on the back of a majestic animal.
 And, while it may seem like a sport only some of a certain age and body type can excel at, people of every walk of life have found great success and enjoyment in being with horses.

 Three toddlers around a foal